-The AR-7 was probably the first semi automatic rifle I ever fired.
+The .22 LR AR-7 was probably the first semi automatic rifle I ever fired.
 I was introduced to this rifle when I was a boy.

 My friend Brian’s dad had one, and let us take it out on our many “survival trips.”
 At 10 years old, this consisted of putting a few things in our pockets, walking out into the woods, and staying a night or a weekend, living off whatever we had or could kill.

-This version looked a little different than the one I used as a kid.
-It came in Mossy Oak camo which, at least for my area, definitely does the job of concealing the gun.
+This version looks a little different than the one I used as a kid.
+The True Timber-Kanati camo, at least for my area, definitely does the job of concealing the gun.

-I’m of two minds with the camo, as I certainly want the rifle to hide along with me, but in the dark, if thing went awry, I’d like to be able to find it quickly and easily if it was spilled out onto the ground or in my truck or boat.
-Fortunately, the front sight is blaze orange plastic and even in low light, is quickly and easily identifiable.
+I’m of two minds about the camo, as I certainly want the rifle to hide along with me, but in the dark, if things went awry, I’d like to be able to find it quickly and easily if it spills out onto the ground or in my truck or boat.
+Fortunately, the front sight is blaze orange plastic and even in low light, it’s quickly and easily identifiable.

 The entire gun, loaded mags, and all, is packed and sealed inside the butt stock.
-Stowed away, it is only 16 and 1/2 inches long, weighing right at 3.5lbs.
+Stowed away, it’s only 16½ inches long, weighing right at 3.5 lbs.

-If you have at least an 80 IQ and one minute, you can assemble the Henry Survival Rifle.
+If you have at least room temperature IQ and one minute, you can assemble the Henry Survival Rifle.
 With any more smarts than that, you can assemble it fully in the dark, like me, in barely over one minute.

-Unlike the original, Henry’s Survival Rifle has a rail integral to the receiver so that you could actually mount a site to it.
+Unlike the original, Henry’s Survival Rifle has a rail integral to the receiver so that you can actually mount a red dot or a scope to it.
 You’d have to use a quick detach mount though, because it has to come off to pack everything back into the stock.

 The rifle is extremely light and shoulders well.
 Because of the design of the stock, the receiver is actually slightly off center.
-I found the effect to be a little like cast-off on some of my flintlocks, and in that same vein, the sights lined up quickly with my eyes.
+I found the effect to be a little like cast-off on some of my flintlocks, and in that same vein, the sights lined up quickly.

 The controls are basic and functional.
 Although designed by Eugene Stoner, the AR-7 controls bear no similarity in ergonomics to the AR-15 platform.